 Head over to Architects for their famous fish sandwich, Sahuara for sushi, and La Cuisine for a beautiful dinner.
 And if you’re looking to do something completely special, go on a bio luminance tour where you’ll be able to swim in a lake completely lit up in florescent blue, an experience you won’t forget anytime soon!
 After travelling all over Mexico, we would go back to Mazunte in a heart beat!

-Best Places to Visit in North Mexico and Baja
+Mexico Best Places to visit in North Mexico and Baja

 The North of Mexico is notorious and that is one of the reasons many are not keen to visit that part of Mexico.
 However the Baja California side is another popular spring break destination for travellers from the USA and Canada and is one of the safest places to visit in Mexico if you keep your wits around you.